d2l-ai/d2l-en/chapter_preliminaries/probability.md

 and then renormalizing so that all probabilities sum to 1.
 Conditional probabilities
-are in fact probabilities
-and thus respect all of the axioms, so long as we condition all terms on the same event and thus restrict attention to the same sample space.
+are in fact just ordinary probabilities and thus respect all of the axioms, as long as we condition all terms on the same event and thus restrict attention to the same sample space.
 For instance, for disjoint events